 To protect the interest of the operational area, be they economic, environmental, or social, while also ensuring actions are performed as humanely as possible and do not impact unintended targets.

 To be a leader amongst Biosecurity Groups in adopting best practice methodologies including the use of best practice technology and equipment across all aspects of the organisation.

-To plan, promote, support and monitor community control of declared pests within our Recognised Area.
+To plan, promote, support and engage the community in the management of declared pests within our Operational Area.

 While landholders and managers remain responsible for declared pests on their properties, costs to control some pests are beyond the biosecurity budget and capacity of some landholders.

-Declared Pest control can only be successful in a strategic co-ordinated approach across the whole of the landscape.
-Everyone needs to be involved and everyone needs to be supported.
+Declared Pest control can only be successful in a strategic coordinated approach across the whole of the landscape.
+Communities need to be involved and supported.

 Secure, ongoing funding is essential to allow landholders access to best practice equipment, expert onsite advice and training, subsidised operational costs including chemicals and consumables.

 Priority Declared Pests are determined by the community.

 Subscribe to our free membership so that we can keep you up to date with news and opportunities.

 Keep us informed of your pest plant and animal concerns, successes and failures.